 Though there are many other dogs with spotted coats, the most iconic and recognizable spotted coat is that of the Dalmatian.
 The fur itself is short and shiny all around, which lends itself to relatively easy grooming – if you can get past the shedding!
 This unique set of spots also makes for some really creative Dalmatian mixes.

 Dalmatians have two accepted colors: black and liver-spotted.
 Black is self-explanatory, with a white coat speckled with black spots.
 Liver-spotted refers to medium-brown spots over a white coat.
 Professional breeders say the spots must be evenly distributed throughout the body; the fewer spots that touch, the better.
 The AKC breed standard, however, excludes dogs with both black and brown spots on their body, also called tricolor.

 Some Dalmatians come with larger spots, also known as patches.
 These patches may appear anywhere on their body, but people usually take note of when the patch appears on the ears.
 A patch may also appear over an eye, affectionately called a monocle.

 You’ll find your Dalmatian is great at sports.
 They are popular choices at frisbee events.
-They are also usually trained for carting events, where dogs are tested in their ability to keep up with horses for long distances.
-You’ll find they do excellently here, as this activity is in their blood!
+They are also usually trained for carting events, where dogs are tested on their ability to keep up with horses for long distances.
+You’ll find they do excellently here, as this activity is in their blood.

 While your Dalmatian may be a spotted bouncing ball of energy from puppyhood, it’s important not to overstress them.
 A Dalmatian’s joints and bones are not at their peak until they are two years old.
 Puppies may be fine with around an hour of exercise and should not go on long hikes or do strenuous sports until they are old enough.